DVA490-474-Project-Course/.github/README.md

 # .github
-Used to fix a public organization profile with readme file
+This repo is only used to fix a public organization profile with the readme file in the profile folder.